tmcphee/cyberghostvpn/README.md

 ## Troubleshooting

 Docker runs, but WireGuard does not connect or gives an error
-- Try deleteing the config.ini file located in your mapped config folder.
+- Try deleting the config.ini file located in your mapped config folder.
 This file is the login token for CyberGhost and may be expired.

 ## Disclaimer
 This project was developed independently for personal use.
 CyberGhost has no affiliation, nor has control over the content or availability of this project.